All Episodes

 He also sponsored and supported legislation to do something about it.

-It got turned down by the uh by the Democrats.
+It got turned down by the Democrats.

 Now, Eiffel offered Palin a rebuttal to what something Biden had just said.

-No, it doesn't matter what it is, and Palin pounced here.
+No, it doesn't matter what it is.

 As mayor, every year I was in office, I did reduce taxes.

-Now, as for John McCain's adherence to rules and regulations and pushing for even harder and tougher regulations, that is another thing that he has is known for, though.
+Now, as for John McCain's adherence to rules and regulations and pushing for even harder and tougher regulations, that is another thing that he is known for, though.

-Look at the tobacco industry, look at campaign finance reform.
+Look at campaign finance reform.

 I'm through being filtered.